pycom/pycom-documentation/content/pybytes/api/print_config.md

   - pybytes/api/print_config
 ---

-  Prints current configuration in the terminal.
+  Prints the current configuration in the terminal.

 **Method**
 ----